 Judging by the latest technology trends making their way not only to tech shows around the world but more impressively to a showroom nearby, we are witnessing the rise of the Smart Mirror revolution.
 The truly futuristic ones that aim to include facial recognition, skin analysis, and biometric assessments may still be in the concept phase, but if you are looking to upgrade or build a new bathroom here are some options you may want to throw into the mix:

 Mirrors that integrate in-frame LED lighting, with On/Off touch sensor control and the all-important defogger to reduce that annoying post-shower condensation.
 The lower entry point for smart mirrors is those that integrate in-frame LED lighting, with On/Off touch sensor controls and the all-important defogger to reduce that annoying post-shower condensation.
 For example the range of Kado Aspect Mirrors, available in round or rectangular form.

 The little pleasures

-Or perhaps you would like to step it up and be able to voice control the LED lighting in your mirror?
-There are products available that allow you to program different settings allowing for personalised lighting i.e. makeup application vs shaving settings, via simple touch control.
+Or perhaps you would like to step it up and be able to voice control of the LED lighting in your mirror?
+There are products available that allow you to program different settings allowing for personalized lighting i.e. makeup application vs shaving settings, via simple touch control.
 One of these is the Verdera Voice Lighted Mirror which integrates Amazon Alexa.
 This allows you little pleasures, such as listening to the weather report or news while getting ready in the morning.
-With build in voice control you are even able to add that shampoo the kids have just used up to the shopping list without leaving the bathroom!
+With built-in voice control, you are even able to add that shampoo the kids have just used up to the shopping list without leaving the bathroom!
 Two other features make this product attractive: A motion-detecting night light to guide you through the bathroom in the dark and sensors beneath the mirror also raise light levels when someone stands in front of it.